 SaaS Contract Negotiation

-Revolutionize your software
+Revolutionize your software contract negotiation process

-Read on and learn how Vertice can support the process of negotiating SaaS contracts — through our platform and white-glove purchasing service, we ensure you never overspend on SaaS contracts again.
+Successful SaaS contract negotiation requires time, an understanding of both market conditions and platform facility, and strong negotiating tactics.
+Read on to learn how Vertice can support the process of negotiating SaaS contracts.
+With our platform and white-glove purchasing service, we ensure you never overspend on SaaS contracts again.

-What is a SaaS contract?
+What is

 Software-as-a-service (SaaS) contracts are legal agreements between SaaS vendors — the provider of a given software solution — and customers.
 These contracts outline the terms and conditions under which the SaaS application is provided and used.
 They’re an essential part of the SaaS model, clearly establishing the expectations, responsibilities, and rights regarding use of the software.
-Or in other words, what you’re getting for your money.
+Or, in other words, what you’re getting for your money.

 A robust SaaS contract covers every aspect of service delivery.
 Not only will it describe the features and functionality the customer gets access to and at what price, but also things like who owns data stored within the SaaS application, who’s liable in the event of security issues or data breaches, and the process for terminating the agreement such as notice periods, data retrieval, or exit fees.